 - Cakes and pastries

 - Custards and flans

 These are excellent with duck eggs, but chicken eggs can be used as well.
 Be sure to keep the dollops small.
 They fluff up in the oven.

 1 Stick Butter

-Heat oven to 375 degrees.
-Bring the water and butter to a boil in a saucepan.
+Heat oven to 375°F. Bring the water and butter to a boil in a saucepan.
 Once the butter is melted, add the flour and stir until a ball is formed.
 Continue to stir the flour mixture until slightly cooled.
-Add eggs, one at a time, until each egg is fully incorporated into mixture.
+Add eggs, one at a time, until each egg is fully incorporated into the mixture.
 Place teaspoon-sized dollops onto ungreased cookie sheet.
 Bake in oven 30 to 45 minutes.
 Remove and slit immediately to release steam.
 Serve with whipped cream.

 I hope you enjoyed these fascinating eggs facts, and who knows, maybe now you’ll be inspired to learn how to raise ducks if you’re not already.
 Here are some additional fascinating facts about ducks that may convince you!
 What would you add to this list of duck eggs vs. chicken eggs?

 Originally published in 2013 and regularly vetted for accuracy.